syncfusion/ej2-vue-docs/src/common/getting-started/vue3-tutorial.md

 ### Using Syncfusion Vue components inside template properties

-To use other Syncfusion Vue components inside the templates, we need to register the components in the template declaration also.
+To use other Syncfusion Vue components inside the templates, register the components in the template declaration also.

-In the following sample, we are using the Button component inside the grid component's template property.
-To use the Button component within the template we need to register button component in template declaration.
+The following sample uses the Button component within the grid's template property.
+To use the Button component within the template, register the Button component in the template declaration.

 ```html
 <template>